 OVERVIEW: Human rights grantseekers are going to want to investigate Ford’s Gender, Racial, and Ethnic Justice, as well as its Civic Engagement and Government programs, for possible funding.

 IP TAKE: Ford’s recent restructuring resulted in a decrease of grantmaking initiatives overall, thereby rendering the grant process more selective.
 In light of the restructuring, the foundation emphasizes providing general operating support in addition to backing specific programs and projects.

-PROFILE: The Ford Foundation’s reorganization concentrates its grantmaking efforts on combatting global inequality in all of its forms.
+PROFILE: The Ford Foundation’s reorganization concentrates its grantmaking efforts on combating global inequality in all of its forms.
 Since human rights are inextricably linked to inequality, related grantmaking at Ford isn’t expected to be widely impacted by its restructuring.

 Grantseekers are advised to delve into the Ford Foundation's excellent website, which features an up-to-date grants database.
 Despite the size and the scope of Ford's grantmaking, this is a foundation that has always prided itself on transparency.
 As an aside, inquiries for Ford’s JustFilms and Fellowships program remain open.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)